-• CTE Building and FRSU Projects \$10,000,000 • Aurora Fox Valley Campus Exterior Windows 3,253,350 • Erickson HVAC Project 718,728
+1 mount • CTE Building and FRSU Projects \$10,000,000 Aurora Fox Valley Campus Exterior Windows 3,253,350 Erickson HVAC Project 718,728

 The FRSU projects budget provides an allowance for projects that might move forward.
-Phase I of the CTE building project includes site preparation and the FY2023 budget supports advancement of the project.
+Phase I of the CTE building project includes site preparation and the tentative FY2023 budget supports advancement of the project should the board of trustees endorse such a plan.
 In addition, the window and HVAC projects reflect the total estimated costs of the projects, but they are slated for 75% funding from the State of Illinois.

 For several years, State funding for capital projects has been problematic so the College has focused on projects it can fund with its own resources.
-The FY2023 budget includes a \$1.3 million transfer of State funding noted above.
+The tentative FY2023 budget includes a \$1.3 million transfer of State funding noted above.